 To begin the adjustment of status process for a green card for parents of US citizens over the age of 21, the immigration lawyer will prepare an immediate relative green card petition to be filed on behalf of the US citizen child, as well as an adjustment of status application to be filed on behalf of the foreign national parent who is present in the United States.
 Among the items necessary for proper filing are the parent’s completed immigration medical exam, filing fees, birth certificates, financial support documentation and, if necessary, proof of parent/child relationship.
 Depending on the circumstances of the parent’s current immigration situation, the immigration lawyer may elect to also request permission for the parent to have temporary work and travel privileges while the green card application is pending.

-Once the application packages are received by the United States Citizenship and Immigration Service (USCIS), the parent will likely be given an appointment to attend a biometrics (fingerprinting) session at a location closest to where they live.
+Once the application packages are received by the United States Citizenship and Immigration Service (USCIS), the parent will be scheduled to attend a biometrics (fingerprinting) session at a location closest to where they live.
 Information obtained at the biometrics appointment will be used by immigration officials to conduct a thorough background check of both US and international criminal data bases.
 Once the background check has been completed, USCIS will determine whether parent and child will be required to attend a green card interview at a local USCIS office or whether the parent’s green card application can be approved without an interview.
 If an interview is necessary, many cases will be verbally approved prior to the end of the interview.
 A green card will be delivered in the mail within weeks.
 If so desired, the parent can apply for US citizenship beginning five years after issuance of the parent’s green card.

 Green Card for Parents outside the United States

-The process for obtaining a green card for parents of US citizens where the parent is located outside the US is a little different than if the parent is in the US.
+The process for obtaining a green card for parents of US citizens where the parent is located outside the US is a bit different than if the parent is in the US.
 In order to obtain a green card for parents of US citizens where the parent is currently in a foreign country, the US citizen child begins the process by submitting a petition to USCIS from within the United States.
 Once USCIS approves the initial immediate relative petition, the application package moves to the US State Department’s National Visa Center (NVC) where each party to the application (parent and child) will be responsible for completing individual tasks.
-The US citizen child must complete and submit a satisfactory affidavit of support in which the child agrees to be financially responsible for the parent for a period of up to ten years.
+The US citizen child must complete and submit a satisfactory affidavit of support in which the child agrees to be financially responsible for the parent.
 The foreign national parent, on the other hand, will be responsible for completing State Department visa forms and gathering necessary vital records from government officials, such as birth certificates and police certificates.
 Applicants who have retained a US immigration lawyer will simply provide the required information to the lawyer so that the lawyer can deal with USCIS, the NVC, and the Department of State.

 Issues with obtaining a Green Card for Parents